tessa-tum/portfolio-website-demo/README.md

 ## Features

-- Three interconnected HTML pages
+- Four interconnected HTML pages
   - home (index) page
   - about page
   - work page (or section) with work examples, displayed as "cards" in a grid